Classroom Plus Plus (CPP) Developer Guide

 • 1b.
 Assignment is already graded for the contact.

 • 1b1.
-System continues with Step 3, overwriting the previous score.
+System proceeds with Step 2 without the contact.

 • 1c.
 Invalid score.